Part I: Medina

 In the early 1930s, the lines between Jewish culture and Dutch culture were becoming ever more difficult to pin down.
 “You could argue that the notion of Jewish identity was actually quite a complicated puzzle,” Van Der Poel says.
 “It’s even hard to talk about a Jewish community because it was fragmented in different portions.”

-In the second instalment of this series on Jewish history of the Northern Netherlands, The Northern Times focuses on the gradual isolation of the Jewish community following occupation by Germany during World War II and Drenthe’s tragic role in the fate of thousands of Dutch Jews.
+PART II: In the second instalment of this series on Jewish history of the Northern Netherlands, The Northern Times focuses on the gradual isolation of the Jewish community following occupation by Germany during World War II and Drenthe’s tragic role in the fate of thousands of Dutch Jews.

 Photos by Traci White